Practicum Education for Online Students

 1. You will receive a UB email directing you to log into our software system, Sonia, using your UBIT name and password.

-Employment-based placements
+Employment-based practicums

-Non-employment-based placements
+Non-employment-based practicums

-4. If you find an agency willing to interview you, and we have not worked with them previously, provide the organization’s information and contact person to your placement coordinator.
+4. If you find an agency willing to interview you, and we have not worked with them previously, provide the organization’s information and contact person to your practicum coordinator.
 All new agencies go through a vetting process to be sure they meet our requirements.

-Tips for Identifying Placement Sites
+Tips for Identifying Practicum Sites

 • Tap into your professional network and search online (e.g. 211) for social service agencies, including such sites as schools, clinics, community centers and departments of social services.